MockingMagician/coinbase-pro-sdk/README.md

     true, // activate or deactivate Reports
     true, // activate or deactivate StableCoinConversions
     true, // activate or deactivate Time
-    true, // activate or deactivate UserAccounts
+    true, // activate or deactivate UserAccount
     true  // activate or deactivate Withdrawals
 );